Re-Reading Improves Reasoning in Large Language Models: Experiments

-\paragraph{The impact of different re-reading instructions} We future conduct experiments to examine the influence of re-reading instructions within the context of chain-of-thought prompting.
-Specifically, we initiate the investigation by comparing various instructions for question re-reading.
-As depicted in P1 and P2 in Table~\ref{tab:instruct_impact}, instruction P1, which includes the phrase \emph{"Read the question again:"}, exhibits superior performance compared to directly repeating the question twice (referred to as P0).
-These results suggest that providing more detailed re-reading instructions to the language models is advantageous.
-Subsequently, we explore the possibility of introducing re-reading for chain-of-thought instructions (referred to as \emph{"Let's think step by step"}), as exemplified in P3 and P4.
+\paragraph{The Impact of Different Re-Reading Instructions} We further conduct experiments to examine the influence of \model within the context of CoT prompting.
+Specifically, we design various instructions for question re-reading using ChatGPT on GSM8K dataset.
+As depicted in P1 and P2 in Table~\ref{tab:instruct_impact}, instruction P1, which includes the phrase \texttt{``Read the question again:"}, exhibits superior performance compared to directly repeating the question twice.
+These results suggest that providing more detailed re-reading instructions to the LLMs is advantageous.
+Subsequently, we explore the possibility of introducing re-reading for CoT instructions (i.e. repeating \texttt{``Let's think step by step"}), as exemplified in P3 and P4.
 However, we observe that repeating the thinking process two times does not yield any discernible benefits.
-Since this aspect is not the primary focus of this paper, we have deferred it to future research endeavors.
-It's noteworthy that, in general, question re-reading consistently improves reasoning performance compared to the standard chain-of-thought prompt without question re-reading (P0).
+It's noteworthy that, in general, question re-reading consistently improves reasoning performance compared to the standard CoT prompting without question re-reading (P0).